ski-freak/site/content/notes/Posts/Other/Cheapskate MTGO Format.md

 To be clear, this is expected to be played by a handful of players at most, and mostly created for the sake of seeing how it goes and maybe having a bit of fun trying it with a few other people.

-Current legal card list can be found here: https://moxfield.com/binders/oE-TpllCHU6LtnLPpjk2-A/ Yes, it allows for Scryfall searches, however, you cannot sort, only filter, which is a bit unfortunate.
+Current legal card list can be found [here](https://moxfield.com/binders/oE-TpllCHU6LtnLPpjk2-A/).
+It allows for Scryfall searches, however, you cannot sort, only filter, which is a bit unfortunate but mostly workable.
 ## Card legality and rotation
 All cards at or below 2 cents on Goatbots have a chance to be legal.
 To determine legal cards: